Zapratkyn/webserv/README.md

 - Instead of displaying messages on the terminal for every request received/handled, we could create a log file somewhere and write everything in it, with the time, the ip's, the server name and any other relevant information. > Done.
 But for some reason, I cannot add an ofstream to the Webserv class and keep it open always.
 It broke the program.
 Instead, I open and close the file each time a log needs to be done.

-- If you try to open the root file (/) twice in a row, the opening operation fails.
+- Sometimes, the server blocks, not always at the same point.
+Maybe select can do something about it.

 - The browser keeps the favicon associated the the url in cache.
 Meaning it will not request it to the server again.
 The same is not true for the stylesheet.

-- The icons don't work if you get to a directory from a "Parent directory" link
+- The icons don't always work > It comes from a redirection I don't really get.
+I'll put those at the root and use absolute paths

 ================================